m0n0x41d/m0n0x41d.github.io/_posts/2023-11-28-Serious-talks-about-API-Versioning.md

 This pattern is quite a mainstream way in web development (and related fields) of designing user interfaces and providing a systematic way to organize code, enhance modularity, and promote maintainability (at least this is the idea).

-*Usually*, in the MVC pattern, the Model represents the application's data and business logic.
+*Usually*, in the MVC pattern, the **Model** represents the application's data and business logic.
 It encapsulates the core functionality and is responsible for *managing data*, processing user inputs, and responding to requests from the View or Controller.

-The View is responsible for representing the data to the user and describing the user interface.
+The **View** is responsible for representing the data to the user and describing the user interface.
 It remains independent of the application's logic and communicates with the Model to retrieve data for this representation.

-The Controller is the "thing" that acts as the mediator, ruling between the Model and the View.
+The **Controller** is the "thing" that acts as the mediator, ruling between the Model and the View.
 The Controller receives input data from the View; then, some middleware processing (logic of "converting" requests) happens, and requests are passed to the Model.

 Responses from the Model are then sent back to the View via the Controller.
 The model state can be altered here, reflecting the context of the ongoing processing, or not, if it is just a regular reading operation.

-It's easy to say that the *updated Model triggers changes in the View via Controller*.
+It's much easier to say that the *updated Model triggers changes in the View via Controller*.

 By separating system parts in such a manner, the MVC pattern enhances code organization, making it easier to understand, modify, and maintain.
 It also might improve collaboration flow among developers because, *ideally*, each component can be developed independently, promoting a more modular and scalable architecture.